Hanes Australasia: Ethical trading

 As a founding Australian member in 2008 of the Ethical Trading Initiative (ETI), which is an independent and internationally recognised code of labour practice, founded on the conventions of the International Labour Organisation, annually discloses its ethical sourcing program to the ETI, including continuous improvement initiatives.

 ETI members must adopt their principles of implementation, which set out the approach to ethical trade, including the requirements for companies to demonstrate a clear commitment to integrate ethical trade into their core business practices; to drive ongoing improvements to worker welfare and working conditions, for example through advice and training; and report openly and accurately about their activities.

 Since joining the ETI in 2008, Pacific Brands has demonstrated leadership and yearly improvements which has seen its membership status upgraded from Beginner in 2008, to Improver in 2010 and to Achiever in 2011.

 Pacific Brands is also a signatory to the Bangladesh Accord and is committed to driving safe working conditions in the country, notwithstanding that the Company does not currently source from Bangladesh.

 Controversies

 Local manufacturing

 Pacific Brands have been criticised by union groups for their decision to move manufacturing overseas.
 In 2009, the board of Pacific Brands announced the redundancy of 1,850 employees, as part of a plan to move manufacturing operations to China.
 Union groups protested against the decision.

 Human rights

-The Ethical Trading Initiative's base code includes a living wage provision, for companies to pay enough for workers to meet basic needs and to provide some discretionary income.

 Oxfam Australia has urged Pacific Brands to adopt transparent and independent auditing practices of its workers' conditions in its supply chain, as an initial step towards ensuring respect for the rights of workers.